-The TV signal amplifier is built into the antenna and can be turned on or off with a power switch located on a switchplate inside the front overhead entertainment center cabinet.
+The TV Signal Amplifier is built into the antenna and can be turned on or off with a power switch located on a switchplate inside the front overhead cabinet.

-An indicator light will glow when the switch is on and the signal amplifier is active.
+An indicator light will glow when the switch is on and the TV Signal Amplifier is active.

-TV Signal Amplifier Power Switch (with 12-volt outlet and coaxial jack on wall plate in front overhead entertainment compartment)
+TV Signal Amplifier Power Switch (Located in front overhead cabinet) -Typical View